 Anxiety and OCD

-Initial research has shown that milk thistle could be effective at managing repetitive behaviors and intrusive thoughts associated with anxiety and obsessive-compulsive disorder.
+Initial research has shown that the plant could be effective at managing repetitive behaviors and intrusive thoughts associated with anxiety and obsessive-compulsive disorder.

 It is rare to experience side effects from milk thistle, and the majority of people who take it report no adverse reactions, even when it is taken long-term.
 In a few cases, it can cause mild stomach upsets, including diarrhea, bloating, and nausea.
-People with an allergy to ragweed should avoid milk thistle, which can also trigger an allergic reaction.
+People with an allergy to ragweed should avoid the plant, which can also trigger an allergic reaction.
 Pregnant women or those who are breastfeeding should only take milk thistle if instructed by a medical doctor.
-Milk thistle can also interact with certain medications, especially those containing estrogen, so consult your doctor or pharmacist if in doubt.
+It can also interact with certain medications, especially those containing estrogen, so consult your doctor or pharmacist if in doubt.

 How to Take Milk Thistle